fkie-cad/pcapFS/README.md

 Building pcapFS works best on a rather modern Linux distribution.
 See the [section below](#building-pcapfs) for further details.

 # Building pcapFS
 As already mentioned, there are some dependencies which are not packaged for most Linux distributions.
 Moreover, you need a reasonably modern C++ compiler supporting at least C++14.
-When you are on an Ubuntu, Kali or Fedora system, you can simply run [scripts/dependencies/install-all-dependencies.sh](scripts/dependencies/install-all-dependencies.sh).
-Otherwise, have a look at the scripts [here](scripts/dependencies).
+For many current Linux distributions, you can simply run [scripts/dependencies/install-all-dependencies.sh](scripts/dependencies/install-all-dependencies.sh) to automatically install all required dependencies.
+Have a look at the scripts [here](scripts/dependencies).

 Afterwards you can build pcapFS like:
 ```